xjyx/find_mecci/README.md

   - **3.** Please __DO NOT__ contact me for ANY issue about this program.

   - **4.** NO ONE ELSE is authorized to use, copy, modify, or distribute the project without my permission.
 A violation of this provision means infringement.

+  - **5.** If you cannot understand the above declaration or even try to force me to change them, ASK YOURSELF whether you'd went against your conscience.